zijun-zhao/deeplearning.ai/week1&2 Notes.md

-# Week 1
+# Week 1 Introduction
 ## 15July
 1. Deep learning is used to train neural networks

 2. In a neural network, the input layer and the hidden layer(layer in the middle) is densily connected.
 Every input feature will be connected to the circles in the middle.

-3. Examples of sequence data are audio(1D time series and 1D temporal sequence) and language(comes once at a time).
+3. Examples of sequence data are
+  - audio
+    - 1D time series
+    - 1D temporal sequence
+  - language(comes once at a time).

 4. As to **structured data**, each of the element has a well-definfed meaning.
 While for **unstructured data**, features can be pixel value and individual word in a piece of text.

-5. Computers become better understanding audio, text.
-Thanks to deep learning, now a lot of fancy applications are created such as speech recognition, image recognation, NLP.
+5. Thanks to deep learning, now a lot of fancy applications are created such as speech recognition, image recognation, NLP.

 6. Short-term economic value have been created using neural networks such as advertising systems, process giant database, profit recommendation.

-7. Increasing the training set size generally does not hurt an algorithm’s performance, and it may help significantly.
+7. **Increasing** the **training set size** generally does not hurt an algorithm’s performance, and it may help significantly.

-8. Increasing the size of a neural network generally does not hurt an algorithm’s performance, and it may help significantly.
+8. **Increasing** the **size of a neural network** generally does not hurt an algorithm’s performance, and it may help significantly.

 9. RNN (Recurrent Neural Network) is not strictly more powerful than a Convolutional Neural Network (CNN).

-10. There are differnt type of neura networks:
+10. There are differnt type of neural networks:
 - image->CNN
 - sequence data-> RNN
   - audio: